lesleyrs/clipboard-narrator/README.md

 - **interrupt**

 Will immediately interrupt current voice with `Ctrl-c`, and only reads off clipboard.
+Copying 1 word will stop the voice.

 - **queue**

 Will put all clipboards into a queue using `Ctrl-c`, only reads off clipboard but allows you to add non-sequential text to it.
+Copying 1 word will pause the voice.

 - **manual**